PayString/rfcs/src/spec/payid-protocol.md

       * address: The value of `address` field contains the on-ledger address corresponding to this owner.
       * tag: The value of `tag` field is the tag value used by some cryptocurrencies to distinguish accounts contained within a singular address.
 E.g XRP Ledger's destination tag.

-  * ACHAddressDetails: This is a JSON object with the following name/value pairs.
+  * FiatAddressDetails: This is a JSON object with the following name/value pairs.

     {
       required string accountNumber,
-      required string routingNumber
+      optional string routingNumber
     }

-      * accountNumber: The value of `accountNumber` is the ACH account number.
+      * accountNumber: The value of `accountNumber` contains the fiat bank account number.
-      * routingNumber: The value of `routingNumber` is the ACH routing number.
+      * routingNumber: The value of `routingNumber` is is the routing number used by some fiat payment networks.

 ### memo
    The `memo` string may specify additional metadata corresponding to a payment.